-As part of federally mandated Equity in Athletics Disclosure Act, information on annual participation rates and financing of men’s and women’s sports in intercollegiate athletic programs is available by request to students and the general public.
-For more information or to receive a copy of the report, contact the Athletic Department, American River College, 10 College Parkway, Folsom, CA 95630 or you can find the data online: http://ope.ed.gov/athletics/.
+As part of the Equity in Athletics Disclosure Act, information on annual participation rates and financing of men’s and women’s sports in intercollegiate athletic programs is available by request.
+For more information or to get a copy of the report, contact the Athletic Department.
+More information is available at on the Department of Education's website at ope.ed.gov/athletics.

 The unlawful manufacturing, distribution, dispensing, possession, or use of illicit drugs and alcohol is prohibited in the workplace and on college premises.
-Students, faculty and staff that violate this policy may be subject to discipline up to and including termination or expulsion, and may also face civil and/or criminal penalties.
-The abuse of alcohol and drugs can have serious health consequences and there are Local Counseling and Rehabilitation Program references available as well.
+Students, faculty, and staff that violate this policy may be disciplined – up to and including termination or expulsion – and may face civil and/or criminal penalties.
+The abuse of alcohol and drugs can have serious health consequences.
+There are local counseling and rehabilitation resources available for those struggling with substance abuse.

 View District Policy P-2443: Drug and Alcohol-Free Workplace and College Premises or learn more about our commitment to a drug- and alcohol-free workplace and college premises.